yuanshunning/pickit-docs/docs/robot-integrations/socket/index.rst

-The low-level communication structures between a robot and Pick-it on the TCP/IP socket level
+The low-level communication structures between a robot and Pickit on the TCP/IP socket level
 =============================================================================================

-This article documents the low-level communication structures between a robot and Pick-it on the TCP/IP socket level.
-This information is only required to interface a new robot brand to Pick-it.
+This article documents the low-level communication structures between a robot and Pickit on the TCP/IP socket level.
+This information is only required to interface a new robot brand to Pickit.

 1. The protocol
 ---------------

-The robot Pick-it communication is based on TCP/IP socket communication.
+The robot Pickit communication is based on TCP/IP socket communication.
-Pick-it is the server (slave) and the robot is the client (master).
+Pickit is the server (slave) and the robot is the client (master).
 Hence, the robot is responsible for opening the socket communication and needs to know:

--  The **IP address** of the Pick-it port labelled ROBOT,
+-  The **IP address** of the Pickit port labelled ROBOT,
 -  The **port number** which is **5001** by default.
--  Pick-it communicates data packages using the **network byte order** convention (Big Endian).
+-  Pickit communicates data packages using the **network byte order** convention (Big Endian).

 |image0|